torimiller/autolog/README.md

 API endpoints for the back end include:
 Users
 	POST to '/api/auth' to create a new users
-	POST to '/api/users' sign in exciting user
+	POST to '/api/users' sign in existing user

 Future Maintenance
 	GET to '/api/futuremaintenance' to view all scheduled maintenance events